steinuil/steinuil.github.io/posts/dotnet-on-nix.md

 ## Adding the package to your system

-Now that I got it running I had to add it to the system, and to do this you have to add an [overlay](https://nixos.wiki/wiki/Overlays).
+Now that I got it running I had to add it to the system, and to do this you need [overlays](https://nixos.wiki/wiki/Overlays).
 An overlay is just a function that takes two arguments, named self and super, and returns a set of packages.
 This is what mine looks like:

 ```nix
 self: super: {